Top 8 Mutual Funds or Unit Trusts to Invest in Singapore 2019

 PruLink Singapore ASEAN Managed Fund

 If you like an entity with an aggressive investment culture, PruLink is your fund.
-The fund is a leader in the 3-year Lipper rating for consistent return.
+The fund is a leader in the 3-year Lipper rating for a consistent return.

-Managed by Eastspring Investments (Singapore) Ltd, the fund boasts an average return of 3.3% since inception in 2012.
+Managed by Eastspring Investments (Singapore) Ltd, the fund boasts an average return of 3.3% since its inception in 2012.

 It has holdings in DBS Group, United Overseas Bank, Overseas Chinese Banking Group, Singapore Telecommunications among others.
 The diverse nature of its holdings ensures low risk while keeping the returns substantial.